 But it is not without drawbacks.
 Public shaming has also given rise to modern-day character assassinations, witch hunts and occurrences where decent people are punished for minute transgressions, or for what amounts to no real transgressions at all.
 Some are even punished for just their opinions.
 In the end, all it does is create an environment of surveillance, fear and conformity.

 The ability to wield such a form of humiliation and the potential cost leads to many questions.
 Is it a means for positive social change?
 Or a form of toxic harassment?
 How does it all play out in Singapore?
-To find answers, we turn to Dr Brandon Koh, an Industrial-Organisational Psychologist and Lecturer in Human Resource Management at SUSS, to provide insights.
+To find answers, we turn to Dr Brandon Koh, an Industrial-Organisational Psychologist and Lecturer in Human Resource Management programme at SUSS, to provide insights.

 Why do people engage in public shaming?